Low frequency resistance and critical current fluctuations in Al-based Josephson junctions

 where $\delta I_{c}=I_{c}(\delta A/A)$, $\delta A$ parameterizes the effective change in the area of the junction, $t \approx 1-2~\textrm{nm}$ is the tunnel barrier thickness and $\rho$ is the density of TLSs.
 Using the density of TLSs obtained previously and the measured noise magnitude, we estimate the effective change in the area of the junction to be $\delta A \sim 0.1 - 0.3~\textrm{nm}^{2}$, consistent with Ref.~\onlinecite{IoffeFaoro1, Eroms}.

-In summary, we have measured both the critical current and tunnel resistance noise in Al/AlO$_{x}$/Al Josephson junctions, the material commonly used in qubits.
+In summary, we have measured both the critical current and tunnel resistance noise in Al/AlO$_{x}$/Al Josephson junctions, the material most commonly used in superconducting qubits.
 The measurements uphold the equivalence $S_{I_{c}}/I_{c}^{2} = S_{R_{n}}/R_{n}^{2}$ with a linear temperature dependence down to the lowest temperatures measured.
-The estimated TLS density is consistent with observations from qubit energy spectroscopy.
+We observed a breakdown of the $1/f$ noise scaling at small junction areas, which gives an estimated TLS density consistent with observations from qubit energy spectroscopy and glassy systems.

 This research was funded by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), through the Army Research Office.
 All statements of fact, opinion, or conclusions contained herein are those of the authors and should not be construed as representing the official views or policies of IARPA, the ODNI, or the U.S. Government.